counterfactual/monorepo/protocols/README.md

 Unlike the rest of the protocols, there is no extra message data for the Setup protocol because it is deterministic.
 It always installs a Free Balance contract with starting balances of 0, and so no extra data is required to be passed in from outside the context of the protocol execution.

-**Commitment Format**
+### Commitment

+TBD

 ## Install Protocol

 (For ease of explanation, assume the multisig is now magically owning 20 ETH and that the Free Balance has recorded a balance of 10, 10 for Alice and Bob.
 We will explain how depositing is implemented by using the `Install` and `Uninstall` protocols at the end.)

-**Discussion:**

-The install protocol exchanges a commitment that transfers the ability to withdraw some amount of the multisig's funds from the Free Balance contract to a Conditional Transfer on the particular application being installed.

-Specifically, the commitment is a signature enabling a *multi-send* transaction that performs three tasks:

-- <a href="#need-to-change-free-bal-contract-to-not-use-cond-transfer">updates the free balance state</a>, decrementing both parties by the amount they contribute to the application install
-- <a href="https://github.com/counterfactual/contracts/blob/develop/contracts/NonceRegistry.sol#L42">sets the nonce registry entry to 1</a>, ensuring the "condition" in the Conditional Transfer is true
-- <a href="https://github.com/counterfactual/contracts/blob/develop/contracts/delegateTargets/ConditionalTransfer.sol#L34">executes the conditional transfer</a> via delegatecall, withdrawing the funds from the multisig and distributing them according to the state of the application which the conditional transfer points to.

-In other words, running the install protocol to play a game of Tic-Tac-Toe where Alice and Bob both bet 1 ETH transitions the counterfactual state to
+Running the install protocol to play a game of Tic-Tac-Toe where Alice and Bob both bet 1 ETH transitions the counterfactual state to

 ![install](../images/install.png)

 Notice how the funds move out of the free balance and into the tic-tac-toe application.

-As mentioned before, it is an invariant of the system that the sum of both the free balance and all installed applications equals the amount deposited in the multisig.
+### Commitment

+- updates the free balance state, decrementing both parties by the amount they contribute to the application install
+- sets the nonce registry entry to 1, ensuring the "condition" in the Conditional Transfer is true
+- executes the conditional transfer via delegatecall, withdrawing the funds from the multisig and distributing them according to the state of the application which the conditional transfer points to.

 **Handshake:**